LukaszKopyto/Oddam-w-dobre-r-ce/README.md

 The application aims to create a place where everyone can donate unnecessary things to trusted institutions.

-It is a website with form that will make it easier for users to return unnecessary items.
+It is a website with a form that makes it easier for users to return things wich they don't need.

 - this project was created as a representation of an existing UX project
 - based on a design in [Adobe XD](https://xd.adobe.com/spec/f11fc670-7af2-4502-4013-c1f66f8d3332-872e/grid) without RWD